 Also, the application gives the possibility to the user to use the camera of the android device in order to project to the environment the 3D model (AR).
 The animation of the 3D model gives the user the experience to understand the training procedure with an interactive method.
-The image on Figure 30, presents a step of the training procedure.
-The bar with the images below shows the available content of this step (the images are highlighted with the orange color).
+The image on Figure 28, presents a step of the training procedure.
+The bar with the images below shows the available content of this step (the images are highlighted in orange).